pulumi/pulumi-hugo/themes/default/content/blog/pulumi-ai-new/index.md

 ## Looking Forward

 Pulumi AI has already transformed how cloud engineers discover and solve their cloud infrastructure development problems.
 And yet, we still see incredible opportunity ahead of us.
-We’ve made rapid strides on improving the accuracy of AI answers, and continue to invest in further improvements here.
-We’ve made it significantly faster to go from idea to deployed infrastructure with the pulumi new and Deploy with Pulumi button integrations, but we also see the opportunity to make these experiences even more interactive going forward.
+We’ve made rapid strides on improving the accuracy of AI answers, and continue to invest in further improvements.
+We’ve made it significantly faster to go from idea to deployed infrastructure with the `pulumi new` and Deploy with Pulumi button integrations, but we also see the opportunity to make these experiences even more interactive going forward.
 And of course, we continue to integrate Pulumi AI even more broadly throughout our product experiences, lighting up AI assistance across the cloud engineering journey.

 Try it out yourself today at [pulumi.com/ai](/ai)!